Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-Adaptive approaches are less commonly found as they simply adapt an existing IRL work to use intrinsic feedback.
-Adaptive approaches tend to be less robust as most traditional IRL algorithms do not compensate for noisy feedback signals.
-However, these adaptive approaches provide useful comparisons between intrinsic feedback and other types of feedback mediums (i.e., manual or implicitly conveyed feedback).
+Moving beyond proof-of-concepts are what we define as adaptive and explorative approaches.
+Adaptive approaches integrate existing LfF approaches with intrinsic feedback.
+Adaptive approaches provide an opportunity show useful comparisons between intrinsic feedback and the other feedback mediums (often explicit feedback).
+On the other hand, explorative approaches propose new approaches for integrating intrinsic feedback.
+As mentioned before, these explorative approaches often try to compensate for the misclassification of the intrinsic feedback (i.e., noisy feedback signal).

-\citet{luo_drlpref_2018} propose adapting the qualitative utility function learning algorithm proposed by \citet{christiano_preferences_2017} with intrinsic feedback.
-The authors do so by using ErrPs as intrinsic feedback for determining a subject's preference between two trajectory segments.
-The preference selection processes is adapted to work with intrinsic feedback such that when two trajectory segments $\sigma^1/\sigma^2$ are presented, a subject must determine within their mind which trajectory segment is preferred.
+\citet{luo_drlpref_2018} propose adapting the LfP setup proposed by \citet{christiano_preferences_2017} with intrinsic feedback.
+This is done by using ErrPs as intrinsic feedback for determining a subject's preference between two trajectory segments.
+The preference selection process is adapted to work with intrinsic feedback such that when two trajectory segments, $\sigma^1$ and $\sigma^2$, are presented, a subject must determine within their mind which trajectory segment is preferred.
 After observing the two segments, the interface randomly selects one.
 If the segment selected does not match the segment selected by the human, an ErrP is expected to be elicited.
-Likewise, no ErrP is expected to be elicited when there is a match.
-Once preference is given through the intrinsic feedback $h$, the latent reward function $\tilde{h}$ is modeled and fed to a RL algorithm for learning as originally proposed by \citet{christiano_preferences_2017}.
+Likewise, no ErrP is expected to be elicited when selected trajectory matches the one selected by the interface.
+Once the preference is given through the intrinsic feedback $h$, the latent human reward function $\hat{h}$ is modeled and fed to an RL algorithm for learning as originally proposed by \citet{christiano_preferences_2017}.

-When comparing the results of intrinsic feedback against the manually elicited feedback using a subset of the MuJoCo testing environments used by \citep{christiano_preferences_2017}, the authors find that the intrinsic feedback for all three subjects performs only slightly worse than the manually elicited feedback.
-In terms of performance, the introduction of intrinsic feedback does not seem to increase the aptitude.
-Yet, the results are still surprising as learning at occurs even with a noisy ErrP classification accuracy of $67\%$.
-This seems to suggest that improved accuracy could allow intrinsic feedback to perform either on par or even better than the manual feedback.